 How They Work

-Engaging with a GCM typically begins with a phone call between the caregiver or family member and the GCM during which both parties assess whether they are an appropriate fit.
-A family is under no commitment to work with the Geriatric Care Manager and very often benefits from the conversation even if they do not continue with the GCM.
+Engaging with a GCM typically begins with a phone call between the caregiver or family member and the GCM.
+During the call both parties assess whether they are an appropriate fit.
+A family is under no commitment to work with the Geriatric Care Manager, and they very often benefit from the conversation even if they do not continue with the GCM.
 Should both parties agree to continue, a rate is agreed upon, a deeper conversation occurs and assessment process with the individual in need of care soon follows.

 Also Known As